 Other ancient symbols:

 A pomegranate is a fruit associated with both fecundity and death in Greek myths.
-It’s also written as symbol of bounty in ancient Greek history.
+It’s also written as a symbol of bounty, fertility, rebirth, and the underworld in ancient Greek history.

 I often update my articles.
-Sign up (in the footer of the website) to my monthly email to receive art inspiration right into your inbox!
+Sign up (in the footer of the website) for my monthly email to receive art inspiration right into your inbox!